purelabio/guideline/sql_schema.md

         on update cascade on delete cascade
         on update cascade on delete set null

-* Junction/edge tables have their own `id` and a separate unique index for the references they contain, rather than a composite primary key.

-  * This allows to reference them by a single key, and change their unique constraints in the future without breaking references.

 * Avoid `create if not exists`, `create or replace`, etc. The schema is applied to an empty database.
 Migrations must precisely know the schema they're being applied to.
 Neither the schema nor the migrations should need the "optional" clauses.